Hanacpachap cussicuinin: Description

 Bocanegra identifies the poetic form as 'verso sáfico', or (Sapphic verse), although what he meant by this is unclear.
 Each verse is made up of five eight-syllable lines and a closing four-syllable phrase, which in the original print copy appeared in italics.
 Often an epithet, this phrase sometimes links to the next verse.
 The twenty verses are set strophically.

-Musically, it is set for four male voices: Tiple, Alto, Tenor and Baxo in a homorhythmic syllabic style, with a harmonic structure characteristic of Renaissance sacred music.
-The rhythm, dividing neatly into 3+3+4+3+3+4, with lilting syncopations in mm.
-7, 11, and 14.
+Musically, it is set for four male voices: treble, alto, tenor and bass in a homorhythmic syllabic style, with a harmonic structure characteristic of Renaissance sacred music.
+The rhythm, dividing neatly into 3+3+4+3+3+4, with lilting syncopations in bars 7, 11, and 14.
 Its character is close to that of the cachua, a native dance, suggesting a slow procession.
-It is considered to be the musical counterpart of the paintings of the Cuzco School.
+It is considered to be the musical counterpart of the paintings of the Cuzco school.

 The lyrics are an ode to the Virgin Mary, containing many metaphors about love and nature grounded in Quechua culture.
 The epithets given to Mary can be interpreted syncretistically both an orthodox Catholic way and as a continuation of traditional religious practices, with neither interpretation dominant.
 Surprisingly, two terms relating to the Pleiades are prominent, 'qullqa' and 'qatachillay', while a third, 'unquy', is conspicuously absent.
 Since the Pleiades symbolized fecundity, a major theme of this song, 'unquy' may have been deliberately avoided to distance the song from those of the Taki Unquy movement.